jupyterlab/hatch-jupyter-builder/docs/source/get_started/config.md

 You can also use `editable-build-kwargs` if the parameters should differ in editable mode.
 If only the build command is different, you can use `editable_build_cmd` in `build-kwargs` instead.

+### optional-editable-build

+The optional `optional-editable-build` parameter can be set to `true` to show a warning instead of erroring if the build fails in editable mode.
+This can be used when build artifacts are optional for local development.

 ### install-pre-commit-hook